KmanOz/Sonoff-HomeAssistant/README.md

 - stat (Returns the status of the switch via mqtt message)
 - reset (Forces a restart of the switch) (4 long flashes of the status LED)

-If you've installed Version 1.0t you have an additional option.
+If you've installed the version that reports temperature you have an additional option.

 - temp (Forces a temperature & humidity check otherwise it's reported every 1 minute) (1 short flash of the status LED)

 When power is first applied the unit will immediately connect to your WiFi access point / router and your mqtt broker.
 When it connects the status LED will flash fast 4 times.
 That's it, your connected.

-If you've installed v1.0t immediately after the 4 fast flashes you will see a short single flash to indicate that the temperature & humidity has been published as well.
+If you've installed the version that reports temperature you will see a short single flash to indicate that the temperature & humidity has been published as well.

 Press the switch on top to turn on the relay.
 Press it again to turn it off and watch the status change in HomeAssistant.
 Toggle the switch in HomeAssistant and the relay & LED will toggle accordingly.
 I could have made it more complex, but why?

 To reset the switch manually, press and hold the switch for more than 4 seconds.
 The switch will respond with 4 long flashes and reboot.

-## 6. Versions
+## 7. Versions

-***Version 1.0p***
+***Version 1.0p - Original iTead Sonoff Switch***

 Firmware to control relay only with ON/FF functionality and publish it's status via mqtt.

-***Version 1.0t***
+***Version 1.0t - Original iTead Sonoff Switch***

 Firmware to control relay with ON/OFF functionality and temperature reporting via DHT11/22 and publish via mqtt.

+***ESPsonoff_TH-v1.0p - TH10/16 iTead Sonoff Switch***

+Firmware to control relay only with ON/FF functionality and publish it's status via mqtt.

+***ESPsonoff_TH-v1.0t - TH10/16 iTead Sonoff Switch***

+Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.

-## 7. DHT22 Sensor Installation
+## 8. DHT22 Sensor Installation (For Original Sonoff Switch)

 Installing the DHT11 or 22 sensor is relatively straight forward.
 DHT-11 reports only whole number values for temperture & humidity while the DHT-22 will report fractions as well.
 I recommend the DHT-22.
 In the photo below, GREY is SIGNAL (gpio14), WHITE is +V and BLACK is GND.
 Note how it connects to the Sonoff pins.